Your transfer credits yield major benefits at USI.

 Refer to the Transfer Credit Policy for a complete list of guidelines and restrictions.

+For a preliminiary evaluation of your transfer credits, use USI's Transfer Evaluation Self-Service (TESS).
 Not all transfer credits accepted by USI will count toward a particular degree program.
 Consult a USI academic advisor before you apply for admission to determine which of your transfer credits will count toward a particular degree.
 You can also contact Mary Branson, USI Credentials Analyst, for questions regarding the transferability of your credits.

 Transfer credits from community colleges